 Researchers from the University of Gothenburg in Sweden found that singing in a group leads to the synchronisation of heart rates, and increased the variability of heart rate, which is potentially beneficial as low variability is linked to high blood pressure.

 Oxygenate the blood

 All that standing up straight helps to improve posture and deepens breathing.
 Professor Graham Welch of the University of London, says: ‘Singing is an aerobic activity that increases oxygenation in the bloodstream and exercises major muscle groups in the upper body, even when sitting.

 Studies from the Goethe University and from the Royal College of Music found that amateur group singing can also help improve the immune system and, in particular, in the defence against respiratory infections and even cancer.

-Researchers from Oxford University and Stockholm University found that group singing increases the level of ‘happiness hormones’ endorphin, oxytocin and serotonin.
+Researchers have found that group singing increases the level of ‘happiness hormones’ endorphin, oxytocin and serotonin.
 These hormones also increase pain-tolerance thresholds, which helps people suffering chronic pain or illnesses.

 In a two-year study by Canterbury Christ Church University, researchers looked at group-singing over-60s, who showed significantly reduced levels of anxiety and depression, and also improved their quality of life scores on a scale recognised by the National Institution of Clinical Excellence (NICE), which measures how cost-effective health interventions are.